theupdateframework/specification/tuf-spec.md

    versions.
 See step 1 of the client application workflow in Section 5 for more details.

+   Note that an attacker, who controls the repository, can launch freeze attacks by withholding new root metadata.
+The attacker does not need to compromise root keys to do so.
+However, these freeze attacks are limited by the expiration time of the latest root metadata available to the client.

    To replace a delegated developer key, the role that delegated to that key just replaces that key with another in the signed metadata where the delegation is done.